fireeye/HXTool/README.md

 # HXTool

 ## Summary
-HXTool is a web-based, standalone tool that can be used with FireEye Endpoint Security (formerly HX).
+HXTool is a web-based, standalone tool that can be used with Trellix Endpoint Security (HX).

-HXTool provides additional features not directly available in the product by leveraging FireEye Endpoint Security's rich API.
+HXTool provides additional features not directly available in the product by leveraging Trellix Endpoint Security (HX)'s rich API.

 ### Version
 4.8-pre